-The Endangered Species Act establishes protections for fish, wildlife, and plants that are listed as threatened or endangered.
-The U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) tool was utilized to determine species listed under the Endangered Species Act potentially located in the Blue Mountain Lake area (USFWS, 2023a).
+The Endangered Species Act of 1973 establishes protections for fish, wildlife, and plants that are listed as threatened or endangered.
+The USFWS Information for Planning and Consultation (IPaC) tool was utilized to determine species listed under the Endangered Species Act potentially located in the Blue Mountain Lake area (USFWS, 2024a).
+The IPaC report can be found in Appendix B of the Blue Mountain Lake EA.
 Table 2-5 below depicts federally listed species that may occur on project and/or surrounding lands.
 No critical habitat was found within the project area.